jsdealy/latin/miscellae/guideToLatinConversation.md

 (iEn.
 VI, 854.)

-Aude, hospes, contemnere opes, et te quoque dig- num
+Aude, hospes, contemnere opes, et te quoque dignum

 Finge deo, rebusque veni non asper egenis.

-Dare then, my guest y to despise magnificence, and do you also conduct yourself as becomes a gody and be not disgusted with these our mean accommoda- tions.
+Dare then, my guest y to despise magnificence, and do you also conduct yourself as becomes a gody and be not disgusted with these our mean accommodations.

 (^n.
 VIII, 364.)
 Sua cuique deus fit dira cupido.